2 cruise ships turned away by other ports head to Honolulu

 Still, Hawaii Gov. David Ige said that starting Friday, disembarking cruise ship passengers will undergo thermal scanning and interviews by physicians.

+“We have been told so many times we can disembark, only to be told the day before we couldn’t,” Edmund Pinto, a passenger on the Norwegian Jewel and a former Associated Press editor, said Wednesday.

-Ige on Tuesday asked visitors to postpone their island vacations for at least the next 30 days as the state tries to slow the spread of the coronavirus.
+Ige on Tuesday asked people to postpone island vacations for at least 30 days as the state tries to slow the spread of the coronavirus.